Kmeakin/walrus-report/src/10-introduction.md

-* A systems language intended for development of operating systems is likely to prioritise performance above all else: for example, the C++ language community expects new abstractions added to the language to be "zero-cost", in the words of Bjarne Stroustrup, its original developer: "What you don’t use, you don’t pay for.
-And further: What you do use, you couldn’t hand code any better."
+* A systems language intended for development of operating systems is likely to prioritise performance above all else: for example, the C++ language community expects new abstractions added to the language to be "zero-cost":

+  > What you don’t use, you don’t pay for.
+And further: What you do use, you
+  > couldn’t hand code any better."
+This leads to a reluctance to add new
+  > features until it can be shown that they can be implemented with zero
+  > performance cost.
+  > --Bjarne Stroustrup

   This leads to a reluctance to add new features until it can be shown that they can be implemented with zero performance cost.

 * An academic language intended for research is likely to focus on adding elaborate new features and proving various formal properties of the language's semantics, rather than on delivering high performance or being easily easily